danielwuachin/DOM-manipulation/README.md

-# Playing with the DOM API
+# Playing with the DOM API💻

 ### Some practical uses of the DOM API, for example: